I made a bereavement bear

 Tattoed, with love: his birth and death dates embroidered on the arms, facial features embroidered by hand; Feet reads "想念你 (missing you)" and" 爷爷 (grandfather)".

 From mourning in this set of clothes, to cutting it, designing the embroidery, and piecing this bear together: it felt almost symbolic of how his death tore us down, but we find ways to build ourselves back up again, with a new perspective in life.

 People always tell me that I'm lucky to be the youngest child, just because the youngest is usually the most spoiled by parents...
 This wake and funeral procession has told me otherwise.
 The youngest in the family is also the one who (assuming we pass in order by age) will need to send everyone off.
 As they leave one by one, I will have one less person to share common memories of the deceased with - a process I have come to realize is so important in the immediate days after the passing, to think back and to remember - until no one is left by my side.
 I guess this is the trade-off: to be overly pampered and cared for by my loved ones, but also feel the immense pain when they all leave.

 Anyone around us can leave anytime, anywhere.
 I only had regrets when my grandfather passed, and I don't want to feel the same way, ever again.
 I want to care for as many people as possible, as and when I can.
-Family time has become my priority, as work and money gets pushed down the ranks (I'm not saying that work and money is not important at all, it is that I now consider them less important than spending time with people around me).
+Family time has become my priority, as work and money gets pushed down the ranks (of course, work and money is still important for survival's sake).
 Afterall, I will only get to spend hell money when I leave this world, but the people I spend time with will remember me for the person I was.

 Hugs and comfort